 What inspired this crazed outburst wasn’t any love for Bush.
 It was an instinctual reaction to a tonal shift I’ve detected among the American left.
 They’re losing that brave, cornered, hysterical tone that I’ve identified with, a tone that came from years of increasing marginalization combined with a sense that the whole country had gone completely insane.

 For the first time in almost 30 years, the left has a chance to occupy the reality vacuum that opened up after the big barbecue in Fallujah.
 The left can sense that their time may have finally arrived, and they’re prematurely settling into their new role as saviors of the national soul, with their former hysteria already reverting to a smug, nurturing tone.
 The once-vicious humor, born of desperation and hatred, is again becoming nauseatingly didactic and responsible.
 This is a disaster.
 The left seems to be buying into the high school civics teacher’s idiotic lie that “you can’t just be de-structive, you have to be con-structive as well.”
-Yeah, and did you know that girls prefer shy, sensitive boys?

 What’s worse is that the new smug tone is being accompanied by high-profile outbursts of fake rage.
 Yesterday’s genuine fury has been hijacked and reified by painted-up frauds like Al Gore and Nancy Pelosi, who look about as comfortable feigning rage as Rumsfeld looked when he tried to squirt a few tears before Congress over Abu Ghraib.